selipot/hycom-oceantrack/README.md

 This repository accompanies [**HYCOM OceanTrack:  Integrated HYCOM Eulerian Fields and Lagrangian Trajectories Dataset**](https://registry.opendata.aws/hycom-global-drifters/index.html) which is available through the AWS Open Data program.

 The animation below depicts the trajectories of nearly 588,000 particles advected for 60 days at 15 m depth within the hourly velocity field of a 1/25 degree HYCOM simulation.
-The particles are colored by their longitude (with a repeated colorscale) at the middle time of their 60-day trajectories.
-As such, during the first half of the animation you can visualize the longitudes where the particles will be at day 30.
-During the second half, you can visualize the longitudes where the particles used to be.
+The coloring of the particles is determined by their longitude, using a repeating color scale, at the halfway point of their 60-day journeys.
+This means that in the first half of the animation, you are able to see the longitudinal positions the particles will reach by day 30.
+In the latter half, you are able to see the longitudinal positions where the particles were at day 30.

 ![GIF File](tutorials/traj-robinson-0-60-hsv.gif)